nissan-ajith-padmakumar/style-guide/java-coding-guide-lines/exception-handling.md

 ```
 ## Resources should be closed

 Connections, streams, files, and other classes that implement the Closeable interface or its super-interface, AutoCloseable, needs to be closed after use.
 Further, that close call must be made in a finally block otherwise an exception could keep the call from being made.
-Preferably, when class implements AutoCloseable, resource should be created using &quot;try-with-resources&quot; pattern and will be closed automatically.
+Preferably, when class implements AutoCloseable, resource should be created using "try-with-resources" pattern and will be closed automatically.

 ### Noncompliant Code Example
 ```java